Museum of Sohrab

 (Saghi Parkhideh and Amir Moghtada)

-Rls % Alc offers a glimpse into a chaotic and uncertain historical moment, characterized by despair and economic turmoil, against the backdrop of the rapid depreciation of the Iranian Rial during the pandemic and after.
+Rls % Alc reflects on a chaotic and uncertain historical moment marked by economic turmoil and the rapid depreciation of the Iranian Rial, while also bearing the material traces of everyday survival during the pandemic.